-Before You Dig Checklist APA
+Before You Dig Checklist

-1. Plan
+1.Plan

-Review maps provided with this BYDA response and confirm the location of your work site is correct.
+- Review maps provided with this BYDA response and confirm the location of your work site is correct. - Review the APA Guidelines for Works Near Existing Gas Assets and clearly understand requirements relating to my scope of work.